disaverio/observer/README.md

 The first method is discouraged, especially if same function is used more than one time as observer because it may lead to a fail in state-checking.
 This because `func != func.bind(context)` and, more important `func.bind(context) != func.bind(context)`.

-In a cyclic configuration of observers it leads to an infinite loop.
+In a cyclic configuration of observers it can lead to an infinite loop.

 ### Conditional execution
 Observers execution can be conditionated to conditions provided during observer binding.